 All-Purpose Joint Compound

 The stuff comes pre-mixed in buckets ranging from 1 gallon to 5 gallons.
 A 4.5-gallon bucket runs about $8 to $12 at most hardware stores.
-Pete at my local store always points people to all-purpose first.
+Dale at my local store always points people to all-purpose first.
 "It's forgiving," he says.
 "You can sand it, skim over mistakes, take your time."

 Drying time depends on humidity and thickness.
 Thin coats dry in 12 to 24 hours.
 Thick globs can take two or three days.
 I learned to check by touch.
 If it's cool to the touch, it's still wet inside even if the surface looks dry.